Skip to main content

 Strict GroupingWhen enabled, empty label values are treated as different; when disabled, empty values are treated as the same (not supported for intelligent grouping)

 When new alerts are highly similar to active incidents, automatically merge into the incident.
+The system uses machine learning to calculate semantic similarity between alerts, requiring no manual rule definition.

 1